-Homeschool Australia FAQ (frequently asked questions) focuses on friendly, 'on-topic' support.
+Don't forget, my online support group mentioned above focuses on friendly, 'on-topic' support.
 Any one can ask a question and there's a good chance they'll get up to half a dozen different replies, all of them from homeschoolers who are experiencing or have experienced the same issue.
 We don't spend time debating or pushing particular dogmas - this is a practical and helpful forum for sharing home education information, tips, resources, etc.

 Learning Naturally is a group for families that want to explore living and learning simply.
 It's support group for families willing to learn to let go of the need to educate their children to fit into niches society create for them, and allow them to develop their unique abilities and talents and grow in a natural, healthy way.

-Aussie Homeschool Campers is for Australian homeschooling families interested in going on camping treks together.
+The Support Groups Resource Directory also lists groups set up to support, connect and inform Australian homeschooling families interested in going on camping treks together.
 We don't have to go as one group, we can go in small groups, on big or small treks, even to local places.
 The aim of this group is to facilitate communication between those of us with 'wanderlust'!

 Robin and I have 'retired' to concentrate on creating our property, Bungala Ridge Permaculture Gardens, into a sustainable haven for us and our family for generations to come.
 It's a wonderful project begun when our children were small - an integral part of their education.
 It the base from which I continue to write and publish articles and books about home education and the learning process.

 "What we really want to do is what we are really meant to do.
 When we do what we are really meant to do, money comes to us, doors open for us, we feel useful, and the work we do feels like play to us."
 Julia Cameron